We at St Richard’s are taking part in the CAFOD Live Simply Challenge and invite you, as staff, governors, parents, children and community to join us.

 I will live simply by walking or cycling to school.

-I promise to walk or cycle to school more often rather than go by car.
+I promise to try to walk or cycle to school more often rather than go by car.

 I will live simply by persevering.